fermga/TNFR-LFS/docs/detection_config_plan.md

 Validation steps will also live in this module, leveraging the already merged payload before it is frozen via ``MappingProxyType``.

+### Upcoming class hierarchy support

+The next increment will add explicit ``classes`` handling to ``get_params`` so that shared overrides can be defined per car class before being specialised at the individual car level.
+The update will also consider a top-level ``compounds`` table so that global compound defaults can be reused outside the track/car/class sections.

+To integrate classes cleanly we will:

+* Extend the merge order to slot classes between the existing track and car resolutions.
+The precedence will therefore be ``defaults`` → top-level compounds → top-level tracks → class defaults/tracks/compounds → car defaults/tracks/compounds.
+Car-specific entries will continue to override class-level data, while class-level overrides will in turn override track/global selections.
+* Reuse ``_normalise_identifier`` across the new sections so that class names and compound identifiers remain case-insensitive and resilient to formatting differences.
+This keeps lookups aligned with current car/track behaviour.
+* Ensure class overrides compose with car and track overrides.
+Class-specific ``tracks`` blocks will be resolved before car-level ``tracks`` so that car overrides stay authoritative while still inheriting defaults from their classes.
+Global/top-level ``compounds`` will be merged first, followed by class-level compounds and finally car-level compounds for the selected tyre.

+### Test coverage expansion

+``tests/test_config_loader_core.py`` will gain fixtures that exercise the full cascade (global defaults/compounds, tracks, classes, car overrides) to ensure that each merge level behaves as documented and that precedence remains stable when the new sections are introduced.

 ## Search path compatibility

 Maintaining compatibility with the current search order is critical for existing